dharmatarha/SFG_aging_study/README.md

 - [Tóth et al., 2016.
 EEG signatures accompanying auditory figure-ground segregation](https://europepmc.org/article/PMC/5656226)
 <br></br>
 ## Dependencies / environment
 The study relies on [Psychtoolbox 3.0.16](https://psychtoolbox.org/) under Ubuntu 18.04 for stimulus generation/presentation.
-While Psychtoolbox is compatible with Octave, development is for Matlab (2017a) and Octave compatibility is not tested.
+While Psychtoolbox is compatible with Octave, code development is for Matlab (2017a) with Octave compatibility not tested.
 In principle though, adapting the functions to Octave should be simple.

 Stimulus presentation settings / parameters are specified for the Mordor lab at RCNS, Budapest.
 We rely on a two-X-screens setup (two independent displays): one for stimulus presentation, one for control.
 Subject responses are recorded via standard keyboards.
 For EEG, TTL-logic level triggers are supported via the great [ppdev-mex interface by Andreas Widmann](https://github.com/widmann/ppdev-mex).
 Optional loudness curve correction in stimulus generation (using the filter coefficients stored in OEM_iir_51_fs44100.mat) is based on [HUTear Matlab toolbox v2 by Aki Härmä and Kalle Palomäki](http://legacy.spa.aalto.fi/software/HUTear/HUTear.html).
 <br></br>
 ## How to start
 Just include the subfolders in your path.
-For stimulus presentation functions make sure (1) you have a working Psychtoolbox setup, preferably under Linux; and (2) that all Screen, PsychportAudio, etc. settings in the relevant functions are matched to your setup.
+For stimulus presentation functions make sure (1) you have a working Psychtoolbox setup, preferably under Linux; and (2) that all Screen, PsychPortAudio, etc. settings in the relevant functions are matched to your setup.<br></br>
 #### (1) Check out SFG stimuli
 Take a look at a stimulus first.
 Define a stimulus options struct by calling SFGparams.m:
 ```